 IKEA also has very affordable options (for example).

-Setting up your mirror
+Setting up your mirror for good mirror selfies

 As we'll talk more about later, lighting is the most important factor with outfit selfies.
 You want to place your mirror next to a window to get as much natural light as possible.